 “Skopje’s Old Bazaar and caravanserais” – that’s what got my attention.
 Just reading these words made me think of adventure.
 I’ve always loved travel tales about long, arduous journeys to foreign lands, whether truth or fiction.

 The travels of Marco Polo and Noah Gordon’s fictional The Physician come to mind.
 In these stories, the bazaar and caravanserai were the places where the exhausted nomads washed off the road dust, slept in a real bed, had a warm meal, relaxed and re-supplied; which is precisely what was happening in Skopje’s Old Turkish Bazaar in the 15th Century.

-On the eastern side of the Vardar River, just opposite the modern city center, sits the Old Bazaar – a mishmash of narrow cobblestone streets, lined with shops, restaurants, coffee houses, centuries-old mosques and Turkish baths.
+On the eastern side of the Vardar River in Skopje, North Macedonia, just opposite the modern city center, sits the Old Bazaar – a mishmash of narrow cobblestone streets, lined with shops, restaurants, coffee houses, centuries-old mosques and Turkish baths.

 This area was the city’s commercial hub as far back as the 12th Century, but 400 years of Ottoman rule really made it what it is today.
 Minarets compete with power lines and satellite dishes along its skyline.

 It’s a vibrant place with the constant pulse and hum of everyday life.
 Burka-clad women bargain in the market for their daily vegetables; groups of men enjoy a chat over small cups of steaming Turkish coffee; and kids play in dueling water fountains.

 Tourists are few and most go unnoticed except for the cafe owners selling delicious-looking cevapi and kebabs.
 A friendly smile, words of welcome, and fragrant roasting meat certainly pulled us in for a tasty lunch.